every ubuntu wallpaper

-The Ubuntu default wallpaper changes every 6 months, and its unveiling is an iconic part of each development cycle.
+Ubuntu’s default wallpaper changes every 6 months, with its official reveal forming a major part of the distro’s development cycle.

 Ubuntu 4.10 ‘Warty Warthog’